-To gain access to the abdominal cavity, several incisions are made on the abdominal wall.
+To gain access to the abdominal cavity, four to five small incisions are made on the abdominal wall.
 Trocars are used to penetrate into the skin incisions to access abdominal cavity.
 Trocars, are nothing but surgical instruments that act as passageways.
 The stomach is then filled with carbon dioxide gas to lift the abdominal cavity and separate it from the small intestines and other organs.
 The surgeon takes the help of the laparoscope to view the inner abdominal cavity.
 The next step is to position your liver.
 The liver sits directly over your esophagus and portion of the stomach.
 Your surgeon would use retractor to put your liver off your stomach so that he can clearly get a view of the sleeve gastrectomy.

 The tissues that attach stomach to the omentum is then separated to make the area under the stomach visible.
 The surgeon, after then continues to cut and seal the blood vessels that lie on the side of the stomach, which is also known by the name greater curvature.
 The pylorus of the stomach is then identified and an ultrasonic scalpel is then used to enter the stomach via omentum.
 The dissection of the stomach is started from the greater curvature of the stomach to make it free from the omentum and short gastric blood vessels.
 To transect the stomach, an endoscopic linear cutting stapler is used, which stays to the left and lateral to the endoscope.
 The transected stomach, is then completely made free and is removed from the peritoneum through the left flank port incision.